 Help make a difference in the greater Worcester community by getting involved in Student Programs for Urban Development (SPUD), the largest student organization on campus.

 The retreat program offered through the Office of the College Chaplains' provides you the time, the space, and the opportunity to reflect upon your life, your relationship with God, and what is important to you.
-Beginning in 2016, the Chaplains' Office is offering a number of retreats available to alumni.
+The Chaplains' Office also offers a number of retreats to alumni.

 The Chaplains’ Office sponsors several weeklong domestic and international faith-based programs responding to the call to work for peace and justice in the world.